-- Once long-running patches were rolling, we handed off to Pythian resources in India for monitoring and execution of next steps
+- Once long-running patches were rolling, we handed off to Pythian resources in India for monitoring and execution of the next steps.

-- Upgrade completed error-free on Saturday evening, early enough that our client felt comfortable waiving a scheduled Sunday morning status call, leaving the system open for testing by business users.
+- The upgrade completed error-free on Saturday evening, early enough that our client felt comfortable waiving a scheduled Sunday morning status call, leaving the system open for testing by business users.

 Net result: An on-schedule, error-free upgrade, a happy client, and well-rested DBAs ready to tackle new challenges the following week.